neard/module-mariadb/README.md

 * Download and install [Neard](https://github.com/crazy-max/neard).
 * If you already have installed Neard, stop it.
 * Download [a MariaDB bundle](#download).
-* Download one of the available MariaDB bundles.
 * Extract archive in `neard\bin\mariadb\`.
 Directory structure example :

 ```